Mix-modal Federated Learning for MRI Image Segmentation: Method

 The overview pipeline of the proposed modality decoupling and memorizing (MDM) framework for tackling mix-modal Mix-modal federating learning (MixMFL) is shown in {Fig.}~\ref{framework}~(a).
 To effectively exploit complementary but diverse modality information in distributed mix-modal scenarios, we deploy multiple modality-tailored encoders and one modality-shared encoder for each client, respectively.
 The modality-tailored encoder takes in the corresponding modality of images and is designed to encode modality-specific information.
 It is federally updated according to \textit{those clients having the same modality (modality-tailored encoder)}.
 In other words, the federal parameter transmitting is only within the same modality and across the clients having the same modality, such as the red, green, and blue lines in {Fig.}~\ref{framework}~(a).
 The federated process for parameter transmitting, aggregating, and updating for a modality-tailored encoder is similar to the process for conventional FL under the single modality scenarios.
 In contrast, the modality-shared encoder takes in all modalities of images and is designed to encode modality-invariant information.
 It is federally updated according to \textit{all modalities in all clients}, such as the grey lines in {Fig.}~\ref{framework}~(a).

-As shown in {Fig.}~\ref{framework}~(b), to ensure the information in each modality could be effectively disentangled into modality-specific and modality-invariant information, we append an auxiliary modality decoupler guided by a decoupling loss \( \mathcal{L}_{dec} \) during training, which facilitating adaptive modality disentanglement.
+As shown in {Fig.}~\ref{framework}~(b), in the MixMFL setting where different clients observe heterogeneous modality combinations, directly aggregating features across clients may introduce modality-induced inconsistencies and representation instability, a phenomenon widely observed in representation learning with limited memory and evolving data distributions\cite{li2025ckdf}.
+To address this issue, we append an auxiliary modality decoupler guided by a decoupling loss \( \mathcal{L}_{dec} \) during training, so that the information in each modality can be explicitly disentangled into modality-specific and modality-invariant components.
+This design facilitates more stable and adaptive federated aggregation under heterogeneous modality availability.

 As a result, the decoupling strategy could realize adaptively federating aggregation of data and modalities from distributed clients while simultaneously alleviating training instability and slow convergence issues caused by the client-wise heterogeneity from both data and modality.

 Additionally, we design a modality memorizing mechanism to store and refresh modality prototypes for missing modality compensation.
 Specifically, we extract modality prototypes from the modality-specific representation from the modality-tailored encoder, then store and refresh them in a client-shared memory.
 Then, we retrieve modality prototypes from the memory to compensate for incomplete modalities in each client based on the existing modalities.
 As a result, the modality memorizing mechanism further benefits modality aggregation and fusion during mix-modal federated learning.